Lucius Beebe: Personal life

 In 1940, Beebe met Charles Clegg while both were houseguests at the Washington, D.C., home of Evalyn Walsh McLean.
 The two soon developed a personal and professional relationship that continued for the rest of Beebe's life.
 Previously, Beebe had been involved with society photographer Jerome Zerbe.

 The pair initially lived in New York City, where both men were prominent in café society circles.
-Eventually tiring of that social life, the two moved in 1950 to Virginia City, Nevada, a tiny community that had once been a fabled mining boomtown.
+During the lavender panic, the two moved in 1950 to Virginia City, Nevada, a tiny community that had once been a fabled mining boomtown.
 There, they reactivated and began publishing the Territorial Enterprise, a fabled 19th-century newspaper that had once been the employer of Mark Twain.
 Beebe and Clegg shared a renovated mansion in the town, traveled extensively, and remained prominent in social circles.

 Beebe was a community activist while living in Nevada.
 He was appointed by Nevada's governor to be a member of the Nevada State Centennial Committee (1958) and was Chairman of the Silver Centennial Monument Committee, groups that planned events honoring Nevada's and Virginia City's history.
 Through their efforts, the federal government commissioned a commemorative stamp in recognition of the discovery of the Comstock Lode in the Virginia City region.

 Clegg and Beebe sold the Territorial Enterprise in 1961 and purchased a home in suburban San Francisco.
 They continued the writing, photography, and travel that had marked their lives until Beebe's death.
 Beebe died at the age of 63 of a sudden heart attack at his winter home in Hillsborough, California, (near San Francisco) on Friday, February 4, 1966.
 A memorial service was held three days later, on Monday, February 7, at 11:00 a.m. at Emmanuel Church on Newbury Street in Boston.
 His ashes, reportedly along with those of two of his dogs, were returned to Massachusetts and are buried in Lakeside Cemetery on North Avenue in his hometown of Wakefield, in one of the Beebe family plots, at the extreme north end of the cemetery.

-Clegg committed suicide in 1979, at the same age that Beebe had reached when he died.
+Clegg died by suicide in 1979, at the same age that Beebe had reached when he died.